 No sign-up is required, and you’re free to explore the programs as they relate to your passions.

-HLS received 9,993 applications in a recent cycle and admitted 685 students for an acceptance rate of 7%.
+HLS receives thousands of applications each year, but only admits around 10.1% of them.
 Regarding academic percentiles, HLS released data on enrolled students’ GPAs, LSAT scores, and GRE scores.

 If you’d consider yourself a bit of a bookworm who loves boundless course offerings, Harvard Law School is a stellar addition to your school list.

-Rounding out the top seven of the T14 law schools is NYU School of Law.
+The final fifth top law school is NYU School of Law.
 NYU Law considers itself “an intellectual powerhouse” with:

 NYU Law emphasizes its commitment to public service, offering to fund 1L and 2L students working in government or nonprofit organizations.
 The school also offers more than 40 clinics.